10 Secrets to Growing Tomatoes (Avoid Pitfalls Now!)

 1. Choose the Right Variety

 It may seem obvious, but the varieties you grow need to be suited to your climate.
-Choose cool-climate varieties for regions with shorter growing seasons and hot-climate varieties for very warm regions in order to ensure they can still produce fruit in summer.
+Choose cool-climate varieties for regions with shorter growing seasons and hot-climate varieties for very warm regions to ensure they can still produce fruit in summer.

-Some tomatoes are more susceptible to disease than others, so look out for variety descriptions that promise good resistance to diseases such as blight.
+Some tomatoes are more susceptible to disease than others, so look for descriptions that promise good resistance to diseases such as blight.
 You may also want to seek out varieties known to give an early harvest, heavy yields, and, of course, superior flavor—or all of the above!

 Let’s review four criteria: